COVID-19 in Lewis County: No new cases, 8 recovered

 LEWIS COUNTY, N.Y.
-(WWTI) – No new cases have been confirmed in Lewis County since the latest update.
-There have been 11 confirmed cases of COVID-19 in Lewis County in total.
-The first positive cases were reported on March 28.
+(WWTI) – There have been a total of eleven confirmed cases of COVID-19 in Lewis County since the virus hit the North Country.
+No new cases were reported for the county today.

-The following COVID-19 statistics for Lewis County are the most recent provided by Lewis County Public Health:
+The following are the most current COVID-19 statistics for Lewis County, provided by Lewis County Public Health:

 - 11 confirmed cases